 Leading for Results (LFR) performance measure data is now online for all City departments.
 LFR provides information to decision makers and citizens and helps City departments demonstrate to their customers the services they provide.
 View data

-The Five-Year Forecast for 2014-18 was presented to the City Council at a workshop on February 12, 2013.
+The Five-Year Forecast for 2016-2020 was presented to the City Council at a workshop on Feb.
+10, 2015.
 The purpose of this document is to present a forecast on the economy, evaluate the City's financial condition and provide an operational outlook for the City.
-The forecast presentation to the Council can be downloaded and includes the economic forecast presentation by Dr. Russell Evans, Executive Director of the Steven C. Agee Economic Research and Policy Institute at Oklahoma City University.
+The forecast presentation to the Council the economic forecast presentation by Dr. Russell Evans, Executive Director of the Steven C. Agee Economic Research and Policy Institute at Oklahoma City University.

 Interim financial summaries are prepared after the close of each quarter.
 These are not audited financial statements, but an interim review of revenues and expenditures.

 Leading for Results integrates strategic business planning, budgeting, and performance management to focus on the results customers expect from the services provided by the City.